-Experience a group exercise course like no other!
-Nine weeks of intensive training will help you to develop skills for leading a group of exercisers.
-The program will include lecture that encompasses learning key aspects of the human body and the effects of exercise.
-The live hands on practical lab demonstrations will bring to life the qualities of a good safe group exercise leader.
+Experience a group fitness course like no other!
+7- 9 weeks of intensive training will help you to develop skills for leading a group fitness with all types of exercisers.
+The group fitness program will include lecture that encompasses learning key aspects of the human body and the effects of exercise.
+The live hands on practical lab demonstrations will bring to life the qualities of a good safe group fitness leader.
 All aspects of leading a group exercise course are highlighted with interactive participation.
 Passing this group exercise course will provide students with a national group exercise certification and skill set for employment in private & public fitness centers.
 The written and practical exams are included in this course on the 9th week.
 A required internship will help you network into one of the biggest growing departments of the fitness industry.

 This 62-hour certification program includes the following;

 - 16 hours of lecture ( view more on the topics )

 - 16 hours of practical hands on group activity training ( view more on the topics )

 - 100 question multiple choice (click here for more details)